Miranda-Y-Zhou/cse15l-lab-reports/lab_report2.md

 ### SSH Key Authentication

+SSH key authentication is a secure method for remote server access, utilizing a pair of cryptographic keys: a private key kept by the user and a public key stored on the server.
+Instead of using passwords, the server confirms the identity of the user by challenging them to prove ownership of the private key.
+This method enhances security, and facilitates password-less logins.

 #### 1. Locating the private key on local computer:

+&nbsp;

 #### 2. Locating the public key on `ieng6`:

+&nbsp;

 #### 3. Logging into `ieng6` without password: